pharmaverse/ggsurvfit/README.md

 -   We can reliably remove the raw variable names from the figure legend, e.g. `SEX=Female`.
--   The figure legend label can be extracted from the original data, providing a more informative figure.
 -   P-values can be calculated with `survfit_p()` and added to figures.
 -   The items above are often *possible* using `survfit()`.
-However, by utilizing the calling environment we are assured the correct elements are found, rather crossing your fingers that the search path contains the needed elements.
+However, by utilizing the calling environment we are assured the correct elements are found, rather than crossing our fingers that the search path contains the needed elements.

 ## CDISC ADaM ADTTE